 Durst M670 Color enlarger

-This is mainly used by clients on black and white darkroom printing workshops and takes negatives up to 7 x 6 cm.
-It is fitted with an Ilford Multigrade under-the-lens filter drawer to make split grade printing much easier.
+Bought second-hand in early 1990’s.
+This takes negatives up to 7 x 6 cm and is fitted with an Ilford Multigrade under the lens filter holder to make split grade printing much easier.
 I have been asked for details of replacement lamps for Durst M670 color enlargers since the original Durst Colamp 100S is no longer available.
 The 12 volt, 100 watt spare lamps that I use are Philips EFP A1/231.
 They are widely available and are generally sold as projector lamps.